The Student’s Guide to Evaluating Financial Aid Award Letters

 If you receive financial aid award letters from more than one school, the formatting may look different, but each letter should have the same general components.

-The COA listed on your letter is not the amount billed by the school.
+The COA listed in your letter is not the amount billed by the school.
 Rather, it provides an estimation of total expenses, including tuition, fees, on-campus room and board, books, supplies, and transportation.

-Your letter likely includes a list of several financial aid sources.
+Your letter likely includes a list of several financial aid sources, such as loans, scholarships, and grants.
 Loans require repayment, while grants and scholarships do not.
-Federal work-study programs provide students with part-time jobs while they are enrolled at school.
+Federal Work-Study programs provide students with part-time jobs while they're enrolled in school.